joaotavora/yasnippet/doc/snippet-development.rst

   }
   $0

-Look at ``${2:$(capitalize text)}``, it is a transformation instead of a placeholder.
-The actual placeholder is at the first line:
+Look at ``${2:$(capitalize text)}``, it is a mirror with transformation instead of a field.
+The actual field is at the first
-``${2:foo}``.
+line: ``${2:foo}``.
 When you type text in ``${2:foo}``, the transformation will be evaluated and the result will be placed there as the transformed text.
 So in this example, if you type "baz" in the field, the transformed text will be "Baz".
 This example is also available in the screencast.

 Another example is for ``rst-mode``.
 In reStructuredText, the document title can be some text surrounded by "===" below and above.
 The "==="